sajjadGG/book-python/dragon/adr-damage-make.rst

 * Bad: other bank of will not share their source code with you, to make a transfer

-Option 6
+Option 7
 --------
 >>> hero.health -= dragon.damage()

 * Good: simple
 * Good: can use ``@property`` for validation if needed
 * Bad: violates encapsulation
-* Verdict: rejected, violates encapsulation
+* Decision: rejected, violates encapsulation

-Option 7
+Option 8
 --------
 >>> hero.wound(dragon.hit())

 * Bad: readability
 * Bad: requires knowledge of API
 * Bad: this is responsibility of a controller
-* Verdict: rejected, violates Model-View-Controller (MVC)
+* Decision: rejected, violates Model-View-Controller (MVC)

 Decision